mtuann/machine-unlearning-papers/README.md

 6. [Support](#support)

 ## Machine Unlearning Papers
-This GitHub repository contains an updated list of Machine Unlearning papers as of **October 21, 2025**.
+This GitHub repository contains an updated list of Machine Unlearning papers as of **November 18, 2025**.

 ### Overview
 - **Total Papers**: Updated regularly with latest publications